Nisha318/Nisha318.github.io/_posts/2024-03-19-rooting-the-academy-box-walkthrough.md

 <img src="/assets/images/tcm-academy/academy-22.png">

 LINPEAS revealed several interesting findings:
-- A backup script in /home/grimmie
+- A backup script in /home/grimmie that was conifgured as a cron job
 - MySQL credentials
 - User "grimmie" with elevated privileges